 Physician and Pharmacies

 The best bet for visitors requiring medical assistance is the new Apia Hosital.
 Dental treatments and chiropractic care are also available here, and all medical treatments are relatively low cost.
-Samoa has 4 pharmacies, the most western style one being Maria’s Health Care in Vaea St, Apia.
-Medicine supplies are low-priced but may be limited so any special requirement should be brought with you.
+Samoa has 5 pharmacies, the most western style one being Maria’s Health Care in Vaea St, Apia.
+Medicine supplies are low-priced but may be limited, so any special requirement should be brought with you.

 As a visitor you will probably not be able to learn the Samoan language, because the words and grammar are strange.
 Remember the letter G is pronounced as NG.
 There are only 14 letters in the Samoan alphabet so a slight variation in accent can change the entire meaning of a word or phrase.

 The international code for Samoa is 685.
-At the end of 2006 a digital mobile/cell phone network was introduced and mobile/cell phones from overseas with global roaming will now function in Samoa.
-Alternately Sim Cards for mobile/cell phones can be purchased locally through Digicel or Bluesky.
-Internet Café’s are available in Apia and while broadband is now available.
+Sim Cards for mobile/cell phones can be purchased locally through Digicel or Bluesky.
+Internet Café’s are available in Apia.

 Tipping is not expected in Samoa so it is at your discretion whether you decide a tip is warranted for a good service.